zenput/cordova-paramedic/README.md

 ####--shouldUseSauce (optional)

 Run tests on [Sauce Labs](https://saucelabs.com/).
-You'll need to specify Sauce Labs username and access key using either --sauceUser and --sauceKey arguments or SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.
+You'll need to specify Sauce Labs username and access key using either --sauceUser and --sauceKey arguments or `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables.

 ####--buildName (optional)

 Build name to show on Sauce Labs dashboard.
+If omitted, will use "Paramedic sauce test" and a timestamp.

 ####--sauceUser (optional)